liubcheck/taxi-service/README.md

 - display list of all drivers;
 - display list of all cars by current driver;
 - add driver to car.
+You can access all of them from the main /index page after registering as a new driver at /drivers/add page and signing in at /drivers/login page (you will be redirected to this page if you try to access pages which are not allowed for unsigned drivers).
+After that you will have access to all the pages and their functions.
 ## Project structure (3-layer architecture):
 - DAO - Data access layer
 - Service - Application logic layer